mROS-base/mros2-asp3-f767zi/workspace/mturtle_teleop/README.md

 ## Host operation for native ROS 2

-Since the current version of does not support the QoS control, the original version of `turtlesim` could not work well with this application.
+Since the current version of does not support the QoS control, the original version of `mturtlesim` could not work well with this application.
 So please use the following repository (that is customized for mros2) to clone repository and build package.

 ```
 $ cd <your_ros2_ws>/src
 $ git clone -b mros2/foxy-devel https://github.com/mROS-base/ros_tutorials
 $ cd ..
-$ colcon build --packages-select turtlesim
+$ colcon build --packages-select mturtlesim
 $ source install/local_setup.bash
 ```